TemKaa1337/simple-collections/README.md

 Using this function you can map through the array and cast the fiven function to all elements.
 ```$collection->map(fn ($element) => $element['id']```
 ### reject(callable $function): Collection
-Using this method you can delete items by any rule
+Using this method you can delete items by any rule.
+In given example collection will delete all elements, which `id` parameter equals to `2`
 ```$collection->reject(fn ($element) => $element['id'] === 2)```
 ### sort(string $field, string $sortMethod = 'asc'): Collection
 Using this method you can sort the array.